jerrybach98/sql-digital-media-trends/README.md

 - More research on formatting and conventions for consistency
 - Subqueries are basically just querying on a generated table from a query
 - I need more practice with window functions as I couldn't produce the results I wanted without creating multiple queries
-- Differences in SQL databased such as function availability
+- Differences in SQL databases such as function availability, function names, and small nuances in syntax
+- Like coding there's many ways to query data that will output the same results

-Next steps: practice more complex syntax like windows functions (LAG, LEAD, RANK).
+Next steps: practice more complex syntax like time based analysis or windows functions (LAG, LEAD, RANK).
 Add more questions and visualizations
 - What is the percentage growth in revenue month-over-month or year-over-year?
 - Which artists show the greatest increase in popularity over time?